3.9. Exception handling¶

 (where the error occurs) to another (where the error is ‘handled’).

-C++ exception handling is built upon three keywords: try
+C++ exception handling is built upon three keywords: try, catch, and throw.

 - throw